G4brym/Degiro-Portfolio-Manager/README.md

 That report includes all the activity that goes on your account (including the flatex bank account) and all the hidden fees that you don't see daily.

-This tool aspires to shed some light over theses hidden transactions, and also it is ment to be an easier way to inspect your profile, check open and closed positions and help you fill your investment taxes.
+This tool aspires to shed some light over theses hidden transactions, and also it is meant to be an easier way to inspect your profile, check open and closed positions and help you fill your investment taxes.

 Because this tool is pure javascript it can run right on your browser, and it will never send your account statement